 Just as importantly, being on the receiving end of that gratitude is good for us, too.

-Both these reasons are behind Thank a First Responder Day, held on 9 June.
-This is our opportunity to thank the career staff and volunteers who put themselves at risk in order to keep all of us safe.
+These are two of the reasons behind Thank a First Responder Day, held on 8 June 2022.
+This is our opportunity to thank the career staff and volunteers who put themselves at risk in order to keep us safe.

 First responders do extraordinary jobs, saving lives and protecting our communities.
-However, they are normal people who can find it difficult to cope with the challenges they face in their work.
+They are also humans who are facing challenges in their work.

-- The first responder community has higher rates of psychological distress, higher rates of diagnosis for mental health conditions, and higher rates of suicidal thinking and planning than the general adult population.
+- First responders have higher rates of psychological distress and higher rates of diagnosis of mental health conditions than the general adult population.

-- First responders are more than twice as likely to have suicidal thoughts and to experience high psychological distress.
+- First responders are more than twice as likely to have suicidal thoughts and are more likely to make suicide plans.